teddykalp/CPSC471-Project/README.md

 Run the command "node server.js" or "nodemon server.js"

 ## Connecting the client
-### The following pages currently are dummy pages that have no implemented functionality

 PORT - The port number you see in your console when you run the server

+### The following pages currently are dummy pages that have some implemented functionality

+localhost:PORT/scheduleManager

+### The following pages currently are pages that have FULL functionality (talks to to server and retrieves data through RESTful API)

 localhost:PORT/

+localhost:PORT/

 localhost:PORT/manager

+localhost:PORT/payHistory

 localhost:PORT/crudEmployee

-localhost:PORT/payHistory

-localhost:PORT/scheduleManager

-localhost:PORT/addSchedule

-localhost:PORT/sendNotification

-### The following pages currently are pages that have functionality